 - From the print fabric for the piping, cut enough 1⅜” wide strips to equal a finished length of approximately 42″.

-NOTE: We cut our strips on the bias, but this mug rug is a straight-edged piece, so you could also work with straight-cut strips.
+NOTE: We cut our strips on the bias, but this mug rug is a mostly straight-edged piece, so you could also work with straight-cut strips.
 The bias cut does help with the rounded corners.

 - From the lightweight batting, cut ONE 9″ x 11″ rectangle.